 There's a lot more to beef than just the cow.
 Today's bovine is quality-controlled from before birth to beyond the packing line, with specific cuts making their way across the globe in hours.
-And with more access to beef than ever before, customers are beginning to take an interest in how the cow they're eating was raised, pushing the farm-to-table movement right out into the pasture.
+And with more access to beef than ever before, customers are taking an interest in how the cow they're eating was raised, making the farm-to-table movement even stronger.
+Read on for more details and check out GAYOT's guide to meat.

 This largely catch-all phrase does not exclude the use of growth hormones on live cows or strong antibiotics.
 The United States Department of Agriculture merely stipulates that all-natural beef be "minimally processed and contain no artificial ingredients."